-The Gunshot Residue analysis by SEM/EDS course emphasizes hands-on learning.
-Using two SEM instruments, students have the opportunity to study test samples provided by our staff, under the direction of McCrone scientists with over 15 years of combined SEM/EDS Gunshot Residue analysis experience.
+This gunshot residue analysis by SEM/EDS course emphasizes hands-on learning.
+Using two SEM instruments, students have the opportunity to study test samples provided by our staff, under the direction of McCrone Associates scientists with more than 15 years of combined experience in SEM/EDS gunshot residue analysis.